 Battles like these are all your own stuff.
 God helps you because He loves you, but they are not His battles.
 I (Oscar) have been many places e.g. Africa, Mindanao, and others because there are more things to life than eating, working, watching TV, but God drives you to fight the battles of the Lord.
 God has a place for you.
 He has a book where he wants to write about those battles He has sent you to do.

 A whole generation fought their whole lives and it accounted for nothing and was not written in the book of the battles of the Lord.

-In Oscar’s town 52 of them fought in Nicaragua’s civil war.
-Six came back and four have died since leaving Oscar and one other.
+In Oscar’s town, 52 of them left to fight in Nicaragua’s civil war.
+Six came back and four have died since.
+Leaving Oscar and one other.
 You are standing on ground where a lot of blood was spilled.
 They have had wars, earthquakes, volcanoes, hurricanes and tsunamis, but the greatest struggle is what does God want from His people?
 There is a book open and God is waiting to write down battles that He asked us to fight.
 Ask yourself with every battle you fight, “does it make it into God’s book of battles of the Lord?”
 Every single battle from Arnon on, that generation’s battles were written down.

 God wants to say, “Here I am.
 I want to fight your battles.”
 For example, there was a time when things were alright and we were doing okay.
 Just existing, but a time when our spiritual life shrinks and there is no joy, because it is a time of not fighting God’s intended battles only your own – “a circular life.”